pypolestar/polestar_api/README.md

 This application is not an official app affiliated with Polestar.

+## Update
+Update 11/06/2024: I'm no longer an owner of a Polestar (return of my lease car).
+So extra features should not be possible. (unless my new lease car is also a Polestar) Thanks everyone for the support!

 ## Use your Polestar account
 This is the account that you also use in the polestar APP on your mobile phone try here to login if it works or not: